Madrid in 1 Day: a guidebook for getting the most out of your visit

 Cibeles Square| ©Brian Snelson

 • Palacio de Cibeles: although the outside is really striking, if you can spare a few minutes I recommend that you enter to see the so-called Crystal Gallery, a dome located in the inner courtyard.
-Admission is free and it is open from 10:00 to 20:00 every day.
+Admission is free and it is open from 10 am to 8 pm every day, although you can also book a tour of the Retiro and the Palacio de Cibeles in Madrid.

-• Banco de España: neoclassical style, the headquarters of the Bank of Spain is considered one of the best examples of Spanish architecture of the nineteenth century.
+• Bank of Spain: in neoclassical style, the headquarters of the Bank of Spain is considered one of the best examples of Spanish architecture of the nineteenth century.

 Guided tour or on your own?